savidyakolonne/medbook/README.md

-# 💬 MedBook WhatsApp Booking System
+# 💬 MedBook Booking System

 This module integrates WhatsApp messaging with MedBook using workflow automation to enable real-time appointment booking via chat.